We’ve got the tools to take you there.

 “The technology shouldn’t be scary,” we said when we started exploring robotics.
 Now we’re doing the same thing with satellites.

-We’re launching Finland’s first commercially built satellite, Reaktor Hello World, in the summer of 2017.
+We’re launching Finland’s first commercially built satellite, Reaktor Hello World, in the late 2017.
 The goal is not only to learn about the process and experiment with the software, but also to share the key learnings with everyone.

 Our own satellite, Hello World, is built by Reaktor Space Lab.Reaktor Space Lab